Tahoe — on-panel interface

 A surface composed for the residence.

-The demo above is the actual surface installed in the principal's office at our flagship Vancouver Island residence.
+The demo above shows the Tahoe surface as it appears on a residence.
 Lights, climate, shades, security, audio, video — the six systems used most often, gathered in one room-specific tile composition.

 Touch any tile to see how it behaves.
-The full Tahoe deployment at Qualia includes 14 unique room layouts, six iPad surfaces, three iPhone scene packs, and a voice grammar shared across them all.
+A full Tahoe deployment carries multiple room layouts, surfaces in iPad and iPhone formats, and a shared voice grammar — composed for the architecture of the residence rather than configured from a template.

 What the panel commands.